rocky-linux/documentation/docs/books/lxd_server/09-snapshot_server.md

 # Chapter 9: Snapshot Server

+This chapter uses a combination of the privileged (root) user, and the unprivileged (lxdadmin) user, based on the tasks we are executing.

 As noted at the beginning, the snapshot server for LXD should be a mirror of the production server in every way possible.
 The reason is that you may need to take it to production in the event of a hardware failure, and having not only backups, but a quick way to bring up production containers, keeps those systems administrator panic phone calls and text messages to a minimum.
 THAT is ALWAYS good!

 So the process of building the snapshot server is exactly like the production server.
 To fully emulate our production server set up, do all of **Chapters 1-4** again on the snapshot server, and when completed, return to this spot.